 Voyager of the Seas itinerary program is based on Australia and New Zealand cruises out of Sydney.
 In the summer, Voyager sails in Asia with departures out of Hong Kong and Tianjin.
 On reposition cuises between Australia and Asia, the vessel visits Thailand, Vietnam and Singapore.

-Most Voyager of the Seas staterooms are 150-sq.foot insides (499).
+Voyager Of The Seas has a total of 1555 cabins (of which 119 Suites, 638 Balcony rooms, 499 Insides) in 25 grades.
 Almost 50% of ship's accommodations have private balcony views.
-There are a total of 1557 staterooms in 28 categories.
 26 are the wheelchair accessible rooms.
 Voyager also features 81 Virtual Balcony rooms.
 The largest aboard Voyager of the Seas are the Royal Suites (1090 ft2 - more than 100 m2!).

 Follows the complete list of Voyager of the Seas restaurants and food bars.